xrdocs/multicast/_blogs/multicast-distribution-trees-mdts.md

 ### VPNs

 We assume that we have 4 PEs (PE1, PE2, PE3, PE4) and only one of them has 1 subset VPN instance.
 For example PE1, PE3 and PE4 use a Green VPN, while PE2 uses a Red VPN.
 In this case, if we use a common transport underlay then there will be a mix of traffic.
-Red VPN will receiving traffic from Green and vice-versa.
+Red VPN will be receiving traffic from Green and vice-versa.
 This is why we need to come up with a new transport underlay.

 ![mdt 1.1.1.jpg]({{site.baseurl}}/images/mdt 1.1.1.jpg)